CaiiTa7/Proxmox/README.md

     ./config.sh

 ## IF port 22 opened for a machine
-### On terminal (For the exemple PowerShell)
+### On terminal (For the example PowerShell)
 1. user = The user you want to be connected (User of the remote machine).
 2. IP = IP of vmbr0, the interface exposed on the internet.
-3. -p 222 = To precise the port (of the first machine in this exemple, if it's the second machine the -p will be 223 etc).
+3. -p 222 = To precise the port (of the first machine in this example, if it's the second machine the -p will be 223 etc).

 ```bash
   ssh -p 222 user@IP